Computational Approaches for Exponential-Family Factor Analysis: Simulation and Case Studies

 \subsubsection{ORL face dataset}

-To illustrate that our EFM method also provides reasonable uncertainty quantification, we also conducted experiments on the \href{https://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html}{ORL face dataset}~\citep{zhu2019multi}, which contains 40 subjects with pictures taken under 10 different conditions.
-Each picture is in a 64x64 dimensional space, a high pixel resolution for restoration.
-To add uncertainty to the image restoration, we cropped part of the face images by setting pixel values to 0.
-For example, in Figure~\ref{fig:crop_face} we can see that the mouth of a person is covered with a white background.
+Our EFM method also yields reliable estimates with reasonable uncertainty when used for image restoration.
+To illustrate this advantage, we also conducted experiments on the {ORL face dataset}~\citep{zhu2019multi}, which contains 40 subjects with pictures taken under 10 different conditions.
+Each image is in a $n = 32\times32 = 1024$ dimensional space, a high pixel resolution for restoration.
+Each image element is a integer-valued pixel number in the range $[0,1, \cdots, 255]$ where zero represents the white background color.

-Similar to eigen-face decomposition, we adopt $q= 41$ for factorization since we expect to find 40 individual face eigen-vectors and one ``average face''.
-We fit EFM with negative binomial and estimated $\hat{\phi} = 10.9$ by using the moment estimator.
-For comparison, we also conducted eigen-face restoration with rank 40 after centering the ``average face''.
-The result is summarized in Figure~\ref{fig:restore_face}.

-Our EFM not only restores the faces much more accurately compared to eigen-face, but also quantifies the uncertainty in the image restoration.
-With Laplacian approximation, we compute the MAP estimator of $\hat{\Lambda}_i$ and $\hat{\Sigma}_i$ and simulate the latent variable $\Lambda_i^{(s)}$ accordingly.
-The simulated $\Lambda_i^{(s)}$ can then be combined with $\hat{V}$ to provide simulated human faces.
-As it is shown in Figure~\ref{fig:simu_face}, the uncertainty due to the crop of the image is correctly identified after centering the simulated faces, which demonstrates different mouth characteristics.
+We process those $p = 400$ (40 subjects $\times$ 10 conditions) images by storing each flattened image as a column in our data matrix $X \in [0,1,\cdots, 255]^{n \times p}$.
+With such a matrix as input, we estimate EFM parameters $\hat{\theta} = (\hat{V}, \hat{\eta}_0, \hat{\Phi})$ using Eq~\eqref{eq:opti}.
+Here $\hat{V} \in \tilde{\mathcal{S}}_{p,q}(\mathbb{R})$ estimates a (scaled) latent basis for the 400 human faces.
+We adopt a negative binomial family for the EFM with an estimated $\hat{\phi} = 0.651$ by the method of moments.
+For comparison, we also fit an Eigenface model~\citep{turk1991face} based on a singular value decomposition of $X$.
+We adopt $q = 41$ for both factorizations since we expect to find 40 individual faces and one ``average face'' and to favor the SVD with a larger rank.

+Next, we estimate the factors $\hat{\Lambda}$ using the regularized GLM regression in~\eqref{eq:recoverfactor}.
+This extra step is not needed for Eigenface because both $\Lambda$ and $V$ are estimated jointly.
+The first 12 latent faces can be visualized in Figure~\ref{fig:eigenface}, along with the latent space from Eigenface.
+After visually comparing those learned faces' vectors, we can conclude that the EigenFace vectors appear to have more noise and sharper edges in some regions, indicating that it may capture finer details but also more variations that might not be as useful for classification.
+The EFM face vector appears smoother, suggesting that it may filter out some noise and emphasize more structured facial features.

+Finally, we show how the EFM can be used for prediction from partially observed data.
+To this end, we select a random face $x^*$ and crop out a rectangular region of it, in effect partitioning $x^*$ into an observed set $x^*_{\text{obs}}$ and a missing part $x^*_{\text{miss}}$, as depicted in the top row of Figure~\ref{fig:crop_face}.